 Roger Black, Bridge Pastor

-the call process for finding our new, permanent pastor.
-Pastor Black led worship on
+stages of the call process for finding our new, permanent pastor.
+Pastor Black began

 FROM THE PASTOR